20k/binmat_rules/readme.md

 The attacker turn and defender turn as a whole is still 5 seconds long

-## The real game
+## The real game as we know it

-In the ingame version, all attackers take their turn, then all defenders take their turn
+In the ingame version, all attackers take their turn, then all defenders take their turn.
+Binmat games may last way longer than 110 turns, as they go until lock rotation - 220 is the max

+Attackers and defenders can see teammates hands

 ## Gameplay